As far as energy-efficient HVAC installation in Orlando, there’s good news for your family at tax time.

-Yes, there’s a lifetime cap of $500 per home.
-This means if you have taken this incentive in prior years, you should lower any credit you already claimed.
+Yes, there’s a lifetime maximum credit of $500 per home.
+This means if you have used this incentive in prior years, you are required to lower any credit you previously claimed.

-If you’ve already claimed the highest amount, you won’t be eligible for any extra reductions with this continuation.
+If you’ve previously claimed the highest amount, you won’t be eligible for any other incentives through this expansion.

 - Windows and skylights—$200

 - Hot water boilers—$150